About Chorabari Lake

 Since no shops, restaurants, or accommodation facilities are available near Chorabari Lake, all essential services are available only in Kedarnath.
 Most visitors therefore prefer to trek to the lake and return to Kedarnath on the same day.

-For travelers planning to spend more time near the lake, the only option is to carry personal camping equipment.
+For travellers planning to spend more time near the lake, the only option is to carry personal camping equipment.
 However, due to unpredictable weather and the high altitude, it is generally recommended to stay in Kedarnath and visit the lake as a short trek.

 Essentials to Carry for the Chorabari Lake Trek